JetBrains/kotlin-web-site/pages/docs/reference/compatibility-guide-14.md

 # Compatibility Guide for Kotlin 1.4

-*Keeping the Language Modern* and *Comfortable Updates* are among the fundamental principles in Kotlin Language Design.
+[*Keeping the Language Modern* and *Comfortable Updates*](evolution/kotlin-evolution.html) are among the fundamental principles in Kotlin Language Design.
-The former says that constructions which obstruct language evolution should be removed, and the latter says that this removal should be well-communicated beforehand to make code migration as smooth as possible.
+The former says that constructs which obstruct language evolution should be removed, and the latter says that this removal should be well-communicated beforehand to make code migration as smooth as possible.

 While most of the language changes were already announced through other channels, like update changelogs or compiler warnings,